 Open Joint Injuries

-Anatomic reduction, stable fixation of the articular fracture and its metaphyseal component is the mainstay of treatment of joint injuries.
+Anatomic reduction, and stable fixation of the articular fracture and its metaphyseal component is the mainstay of treatment of joint injuries.
 Therefore open reduction and stable internal fixation is the treatment of choice, even in the open joint injuries.

 The initial care and other principles remain the same.